RagnarB83/ash-documentation/docs/setup.rst

     conda activate ashpy37 # or use base environment if preferred

+Make sure this environment is active while you finish the installation process and use this same environment when running Ash.

 **Step 3.** To make ASH available to Python, set the environment variables:

 .. code-block:: shell